JoelRoxell/r-swipeable/README.md

 #### Methods
 `onChange(callback)`

-Called with the new `index` as a parameter, every time a new index is set.md
+Called with the new `index` as a parameter, every time a new index is set.

 ```javascript
 function cb(index) {